spiral/docs/templater/expert.md

 Some simple text. <a href="/some-url">link</a>.
 ```

-As result default link will be replaced with our widged and forced class value.
+As result, the default link will be replaced with our widget and forced class value.

-> The only real use for such things if when you creating views for your emails due you have to embedd styles inline.
+> The only real use for this is if you are creating views for your emails and you have to embedd styles inline.
 But remember: with great power comes great responsibility.

 ## Inheritance
-You can freely inheric one widget from another same way as you can inherit layouts.
-Let's try to modify existed input widget and create new widget for text area based on it:
+You can freely inherit one widget from another much the same way as you can inherit layouts.
+Let's try to modify existing input widget and create a new widget for a text area based on it:

 ```html
 <div class="form-input">